All Episodes

 Hey, Sean, doing fine.

-Uh, thanks for taking my call today.
+Thanks for taking my call today.

 Those words are actually in there.

-And national emergency in that sense that would usurp the clear written rights under the constitution.
+And national emergency in that sense, that would usurp the clear written rights under the Constitution.

-No, that's not gonna fly, Nancy.
+No, that's not going to fly, Nancy.

 It was a cute little fear tactic.

-You know, it worked a little, it's a little clever there on her part, but no, that wouldn't happen.
+It was a little clever there on her part, but no, that wouldn't happen.

 You know, the president has the law behind him, numerous laws behind him.